Matt-GitHub/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  1. A token is used for user authentication. this token is provided to the user when a login request successful matches a user in the database to authenticate their account and grant access to app where permission is needed

 - [ ] What steps can you take in your web apps to keep your data secure?

+  2. Provide your application with server and client side authentication as well as add aditional security layers like a security platform and reduce third-party dependencies in your app.

 - [ ] Describe how web servers work.

+  3. at a high level web servers simply provide the browser with data tied to a url over an http request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+4. post, get, put, and delete

 ## Project Set Up